Arush-Pimpalkar/Transfinitte23_BX1/README.md

 ### Step 4: Start interface

-Start using the app from the terminal:
+Start using the app from a different terminal:

      python3 pathway_client.py